Health insurance exclusions

 - Conditions that need ongoing or long-term control or relief for symptoms.

-- A condition that needs rehabilitation or for you to be specially trained to cope with it.
+- A condition that needs rehabilitation or for you to be specifically trained to cope with it.
+For example, a stroke that affects your ability to walk or talk.

 - A condition that has no known cure.